openconfig/featureprofiles/feature/bgp/gracefulrestart/otg_tests/bgp_graceful_restart_test/README.md

      *   Forwarded between ATE port-1 and ATE port-2 for the duration of the specified `stale-routes-time`.
 Before the stale routes timer expires, stop traffic and ensure that there is zero packet loss.
      *   After the stale routes timer expires, restart traffic and confirm that there is 100% packet loss.
 *   Stop traffic, revert ATE configuration to start accepting/sending packets for BGP reestablishement from/to DUT and wait for the BGP session w/ ATE to be reestablished.
 Once established, restart traffic to ensure that packets are forwarded again between ATE port-1 and ATE port2 and there is zero packet loss.
-*   Conduct the above steps once for the IBGP peering between DUT:Port2 and ATE:Port2.
+*   Conduct the above steps once for the IBGP peering between DUT:Port2 and ATE:Port2 and once for the EBGP peering.
+*   In the case of EBGP Peering the traffic will flow from ATE Port2 to ATE port 1 (towards the EBGP routes)

 **RT-1.4.6: Test support for RFC8538 compliance by letting Hold-time expire**